RGGH/ax2/README.md

 - add POST and GET

 ##
-  todo: take 2 params : i32, i32 and return result in JSON
+  todo: take 2 params : i32, i32 and return result in JSON<br>
   link with SQLX